-Brent Skorup is a Research Fellow in the Technology Policy Program at the Mercatus Center at George Mason University.
+Brent Skorup is a Senior Research Fellow in the Technology Policy Program at the Mercatus Center at George Mason University.
 His research areas include wireless policy, new media regulation, telecommunications, and driverless cars.

-He has authored pieces for law reviews, National Affairs, The New York Times, The Chicago Tribune, Wired, Reuters, Reason, and elsewhere.
+Brent has authored pieces for law reviews, National Affairs, The New York Times, The Chicago Tribune, Wired, Reuters, Reason, and elsewhere.
 He’s appeared as an interview guest for news outlets like C-SPAN, NPR, CBS, and CNBC.